antmicro/kenning/README.md

 * `server` - runs a benchmark and evaluation server on target device.
 * `info` - provides information about a given Kenning class.
 * `list` - lists available Kenning modules for optimization and runtime.
+* `fuzzy-search` - searches for class path across Kenning and returns it.

 For more details on each of the above scenarios, see the [Kenning documentation](https://antmicro.github.io/kenning/).